A LOOK AT DENVER LGBTQ HISTORY

 1991: Denver voters supported the anti-discrimination policy despite opponents trying to overturn it at the ballot.

 1994: The Gill Foundation is organized to advance LGBTQ rights through charity and education.

 2010: The GLBT Community Center of Colorado, the producer of PrideFest, adds a second day of festivities.

 2013: Colorado adopts the Colorado Civil Union Act establishing relationship recognition for same-sex couples.

 2014: Colorado legalizes same-sex marriage on October 7.

-Audio Walking Tour of Denver LGBT History by AARP
+Audio Walking Tour of Denver LGBTQ History by AARP

-Take a self-guided audio tour right on your smartphone to learn about Denver's LGBT history.
+Take a self-guided audio tour right on your smartphone to learn about Denver's LGBTQ history.
 Developed by AARP Colorado, and the GLBT Community Center, the GPS-led app will guide you through Denver’s LGBT landmarks in the Capitol Hill neighborhood and along Colfax Avenue.
 The 10 point- tour includes Cheesman Park; Charlie’s, home of the Colorado Gay Rodeo Association; and Smiley’s Laundromat, a community landmark which generated intense debate about historic preservation and community identity.
 To access the tour, download the free Geotourist app on the Apple iTunes and Google Play app stores.